Get started

 Send Tailscale SSH session recordings to S3

-You can configure session recorder nodes to send recordings to AWS S3 or another S3-compatible object storage service such as MinIO, Wasabi, Google Cloud Storage, or Cloudflare R2.
+You can configure session recorder nodes to send recordings to Amazon S3 or another S3-compatible object storage service such as MinIO, Wasabi, Google Cloud Storage, or Cloudflare R2.

 If you deploy recorder nodes with the built-in web UI enabled, users can view recordings stored in S3 in the web UI.